 In a typical IT application, a Sensible Heat Ratio (SHR)* of 0.95 indicates that 95% of the energy power engaged by the compressor is used for Sensible Heat Removal, with the remaining 5% used for removing humidity.

-With Mitsubishi Electric's DX Cooling Systems' Sensible Heat Ratio of 1.0, 100% of the energy power supplied by the compressor is used for Sensible Heat Removal.
+With Mitsubishi Electric's DX Cooling Systems' Sensible Heat Ratio of up to 1.0, 100% of the energy power supplied by the compressor is used for Sensible Heat Removal.